smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::counter example::counterexample
 ::counter-example::counterexample
 ::completely unanimous::unanimous
-::serious crisis::crisis
+;::serious crisis::crisis
 ;:*:a majority of::most
 ;::a number of::many
 ::accounted for by the fact that::because
 ;::as a consequence of::because
 ;::due to the fact that::because
-::in view of the fact that::because
+;::in view of the fact that::because
-::for the reason that::because
+;::for the reason that::because
-::on account of::because
+;::on account of::because
-::on the basis of::because
+;::on the basis of::because
-::on the grounds that::because
+;::on the grounds that::because
-::owing to the fact that::because
+;::owing to the fact that::because
 ::an order of magnitude::ten times
-::are of the same opinion::agree
+;::are of the same opinion::agree
 ;::at the present moment::now
 ;::by means of::by, with
-::despite the fact that::although
+;::despite the fact that::although
 ::fewer in number::fewer
 ::for the purpose of::for
 ;::has the capability of::can